 - Join the Breakthrough Facebook group to gather and share creative inspiration.
-Type Breakthrough in the search area and check to join. - Find someone in your congregation passionate about design to modernize your worship space. - Use Pinterest to find designs for altars, bulletin boards, take home objects and other worship elements - Join a PaCE group. - Evaluate your fixtures.
+Type Breakthrough Group in the search area and check to join. - Find someone in your congregation passionate about design to modernize your worship space. - Use Pinterest to find designs for altars, bulletin boards, take home objects and other worship elements. - Join a PaCE group by visiting www.gnjumc.org/pace. - Evaluate your fixtures.
 Do they need to be clean or replaced?
 Do they match the congregation you want to reach? - Consider your baptismal font.
 Is it in the right place?
 Is it beautiful?
 Is it meaningful even when you are not holding a baptism?